jorundev/jorundev/README.md

 I also do a bit of webdev, mostly front-end stuff.

-I don't yet have any experience as a professional.
-These things take time :)
+I don't yet have any experience as a professional

 ### Contact
 Email: contact@jorun.dev